brlin-tw/apt-reinstall-all-packages/README.md

   Previous implementation.
 * [Reinstalling all Debian packages - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/79125/reinstalling-all-debian-packages)
   Existing solutions to the same problem.
+* dpkg(1)
+  For information about the dpkg package states.
+* dpkg-query(1)
+  For querying all the installed packages in the system.

 ## Licensing